-Theoretical training in all phases of the embalming process, including an orientation and introduction to embalming, death, pre-embalming changes, embalming instrumentation, preparation of the body, selection of vessels, injection and drain-age techniques, dilution-distribution-diffusion, cavity treatment, and postmortem examinations.
+Theoretical training in all phases of the embalming process, including an orientation and introduction to embalming, death, pre-embalming changes, embalming instrumentation, preparation of the body, selection of vessels, injection and drain-age techniques, dilutiondistribution-diffusion, cavity treatment, and postmortem examinations.
 Restricted to Funeral students.
-Prereq. - BIOS 160 or 254.
+Prereq. - BIOS 160 (or BIOS204 and 254) and CHEM135.
+Offered fall semester only.